 Students with medical conditions may be best placed to provide information about how their condition affects them.
 They should be involved in discussions about their medical support needs and contribute as much as possible to the development of, and comply with their individual healthcare plan.
-Other children will often be sensitive to the needs of those with medical conditions (the level of contribution will be age dependent)
+Other children will often be sensitive to the needs of those with medical conditions.